EthanGreatorex/EthanGreatorex/README.md

 # 📕 Knowledge:
 I have touched slightly on Flask and web scraping <br>
-I have used python for 4 years as of 2024<br>
+I have used Python for 5 years as of 2025<br>
-I have been using Js/Html/Css for 2 years<br>
+I have been using Js/Html/Css for 3 years<br>
-I have a foundational knowledge in React and have created multiple projects using it (e.g., my portfolio webite)
+I have knowledge in React & Typescript and have created multiple projects using it (e.g., my portfolio webite)

 ## 🌐 Socials: